Skip to content

 t0 Initial pick (typically computed).
 Serves as input only when t1 is not set.

 flip Determines if the seismogram data should be flipped (i.e. multiplied with -1) before using it in the stack and cross-correlation.
-Can be automatically set when autoflipis True during a run.
+Can be automatically toggled when autoflipis True during a run.

 The diagram below shows execution flow, and how the above parameters are used when the ICCS algorithm is executed (see here for parameters and default values)':